 678-465-8665 | amberly@thevictoriousmind.org

-My name is Amberly Ellis and I am the owner and founder of The Victorious Mind.
-I am a licensed professional counselor, dog-mom, sports enthusiast, nutrition and wellness advocate, and a University of Alabama fan.
+My name is Amberly Ellis, and I am the owner and founder of The Victorious Mind.
+I am a licensed professional counselor, wife, dog-mom, sports enthusiast, nutrition and wellness advocate, and a University of Alabama fan.
+In my free time, you can find me at a local coffee shop, in my home gym, on a long walk, or a at concert.

 I attended the University of North Georgia for my Bachelors Degree, where I majored in Psychology and minored in Sociology.
 I continued my education at the University of North Georgia where I received my Masters in Clinical Mental Health Counseling.
 Since graduation, I have worked in the private practice setting continuing my work with children and families.